 An authentic recipe for Birria, a flavorful Mexican Stew made with beef, lamb or goat, that can be cooked in an Instant Pot, Dutch Oven or Slow Cooker.
 Serve as a stew- in a big bowl or make Birria Tacos – the best!
+Watch the video below!

 Oh hello Birria!
 (Pronounced “beer-ya” with a lovely rolling rrrrr.)
 Turns out Birria, though hailing from Mexico, is all the rage down here in Southern California.
 And it’s not hard to see why.
 Tough cuts of meat are cooked until tender and juicy with flavorful chilies and Mexican spices.
 Traditionally goat is used, but more often here in the states, we see it with lamb or beef.

 Using an Instant Pot takes a third of the time and yields the tenderest of meat in about 45 minutes of pressure cooking time.
 You can also roast this in a dutch oven or simmer on the stove for about 3 hours.
 Lastly, you can cook this in your slow cooker for 6-8 hours.
 Lots of options here friends.

 What are Birria Ingredients?